D.C. joins Montgomery, Fairfax in launching racial equity office

 “Standing up is the easy part.
 Having the office make an impact is hard,” he said.
 “Any central office whose name reflects what should be the job of everyone in government always has the risk of inadvertently having that responsibility shift away from where it should be.”

-The council’s new equity office is tasked with pinpointing how all proposed legislation might impact communities of color and other traditionally marginalized groups.
+The council’s new equity office is tasked with pinpointing how all proposed legislation might affect communities of color and other traditionally marginalized groups.

 Whenever the council passes a law, the city’s chief financial officer measures its fiscal impact.
 The equity office will take a similar approach by assessing whether a bill would advance racial equity in the District — or exacerbate it.